1987 United Kingdom general election: Results

 The result for the Alliance was a disappointment, in that they had hoped to overtake Labour as the Official Opposition in the UK in terms of vote share.
 Instead, they lost Roy Jenkins' seat and saw their vote share drop by almost 3%, with a widening gap of 8% between them and the Labour Party (compared to a 2% gap four years before).
 These results would eventually lead to the end of the Alliance and the birth of the Liberal Democrats.

 Most of the prominent MPs retained their seats.
-Notable losses included: Enoch Powell (the controversial former Conservative Cabinet Minister who had defected to the Ulster Unionist Party) and two Alliance members: Liberal Clement Freud and former SDP leader Roy Jenkins (a former Labour Home Secretary and Chancellor of the Exchequer).
+Notable losses included: Enoch Powell (the controversial former Conservative Cabinet Minister who had defected to the Ulster Unionist Party), Gordon Wilson (leader of the Scottish National Party) and two Alliance members: Liberal Clement Freud and former SDP leader Roy Jenkins (a former Labour Home Secretary and Chancellor of the Exchequer).
 Neil Kinnock increased his share of the vote in Islwyn by almost 12%.
-Margaret Thatcher increased her share of the vote in her own seat in Finchley, but the Labour vote increased in the Prime Minister's constituency; thereby slightly reducing her majority.
+Margaret Thatcher increased her share of the vote in her Finchley seat, but the Labour vote increased more, slightly reducing her majority.

 In Northern Ireland, the various unionist parties maintained an electoral pact (with few dissenters) in opposition to the Anglo-Irish Agreement.
 However, the Ulster Unionists lost two seats to the Social Democratic and Labour Party.

-The election victory won by the Conservatives could also arguably be attributed to the rise in average living standards that had taken place during their time in office.
-As noted by Dennis Kavanagh and David Butler in their study on the 1987 general election:
+The Conservatives' victory could also arguably be attributed to the rise in living standards during their time in office.
+As noted by Dennis Kavanagh and David Butler: